Milkshake (song): Music video

 The music video for "Milkshake" was directed by Jake Nava.
 In the video, Kelis enters a diner called Tasty's Yard.
 She dances suggestively, and puts her lips around a cherry, which causes a mother to cover her child's eyes.
 A cook, played by rapper Nas, starts delivering milkshakes to the customers while Kelis dances.
 A milkshake machine then starts spurting milkshake all over the customers, and more and more people enter the "yard".
 FHM named the music video the 73rd sexiest music video by a female performer of all time and commented: "Here she's backed up by a posse of dancers wearing tiny diner uniforms.
 The way she sucks a milkshake and bites a cherry is just unfairly sexy", and said that the best part is when Kelis demonstrates a "perfect bending-over-oven technique".

 Legacy

 In 2025, the song was featured on Gap's Fall 2025 campaign called "Better in Denim" featuring global girl group Katseye.
-The campaign has received positive reviews among advertising pundits and fans alike, which made the song go viral having a dance to it.
+The campaign has received positive reviews among advertising pundits and fans alike.